Carnegie Mellon University

 Residency requirements and financial impacts

-Once a student in the IMB program has completed all of the requirements for the BS degree, they may become a graduate (Masters) student.
-To do this, the student's undergraduate degree is certified, and that student officially graduates with the BS degree.
+Once a student who has declared the IMB has completed all of the undergraduate degree requirements, the Bachelor of Science degree will be certified for graduation in the term in which the requirements are completed.
 Once a student's undergraduate degree has been certified, no more courses may then be applied toward the BS degree.
 This includes courses toward minors and additional majors, although students pursuing an undergraduate dual degree with another department may still continue to apply additional coursework toward that second degree.

-If a student takes more than 8 semesters to complete both the BS and MS degrees, then they must be a full time graduate student for at least one semester before graduating.
+Following graduation, the student will move into graduate status to complete any remaining requirements for the MS degree.
+If a student takes more than eight semesters to complete the BS degree, then they must be a full-time graduate student for at least one semester before graduating with the MS degree.